 The Breeze is an AIO (all-in-one) device that resembles its brand-mate, the Gusto, at least in size, but is also a lot closer to the Eleaf iCare concerning its shape and design.
-The Breeze has a built-in 2ml tank with a thin, side viewing window and uses a chimney atomizer with a 0.6ohm coil at the bottom.
+The Breeze has a built-in 3ml tank with a thin, side viewing window and uses a chimney atomizer with a 0.6ohm/1.0ohm coil at the bottom.
 The Breeze is one of the best starter kits around right now.

 The rounded bottom prevents the device from standing, and if it can only lie on its side, then it becomes incredibly hard to fill, and even once it is loaded, there is a good chance that it’ll leak.

-I don’t want to start off just with flaws; there is a lot to like about the Breeze, like its dual draw methods (button and draw activated), its compact size, the aluminum construction, and the included 0.6ohm coils.
+There is a lot to like about the Breeze, like its dual draw methods (button and draw activated), its compact size, the aluminum construction, and the included 0.6ohm coils.
 The rounded bottom is not the end of the world, but it is a little disappointing considering that Aspire is one of the more innovative vape companies around.

-The First Look
+The First Look at the Aspire Breeze

+The Aspire Breeze is a convenient little package.
+It hits all the marks that an all-in-one device should have, which makes it easy to use and operate.
 The device is quite light and fits great in your hand.
 There is a plastic shield that guards the mouthpiece against any outside contaminants like dust or dirt.
 There is a single, centrally-located firing button on the front of the device.

 And to top it all off, there is a solid, metal plate wedged underneath the mouthpiece that acts as a screwdriver to unscrew the otherwise impossible-to-remove chimney inside the device.
 The inclusion of a tiny, little tool to take out the tank makes the rounded bottom of the device even more of a mystery.

-The internal tank has a capacity of 2ml, and the side-viewing window has a red-line maximum to help guide you not to overfill the tank.
+The internal tank has a capacity of 3ml, and the side-viewing window has a red-line maximum to help guide you not to overfill the tank.
 There is also a small LED light behind the window that also acts as the battery indicator level.

 How the Aspire Breeze Works